 We stared at her, mouths gaping.

 Katherine rolled her eyes.
-“I will kill the second warrior they have there and hunt down the leader, but ye could help me with the drones.
-Aim for the Amunite, not for the body.
-Since they are but controlled corpses, shooting them in the heart doesn’t impress them so.”
+“I will kill the second lizard demon they have there and hunt down the leader, but you could help me with the drones.
+Aim for the demon, not for the body since that’s a controlled corpse, shooting them in the heart doesn’t impress them so.”

 I gulped.
 I never shot at anything that had the shape of a human.
 By what Katherine said, they weren’t alive, but still, they were people once.
 My breath became shallow.

 Sheriff Alvarez placed his hand on my shoulder.
 “You should go home.”

 I didn’t want to.
 If I left, there would be no second chance.
 I raised my chin.
 “Just tell me how to learn to shoot at people.”

 He smiled, his stern face relaxing.
 “They are not people.
 And to answer, well, my father used to tell me that shooting is always the same, no matter what the target is.
 What matters is the reason why you shoot.
 As long as you believe in why you shoot, you won’t miss.
 You see, he was also a cop, bearer of the police medal of valor.”
 He swiped the sweat off his brow, apparently searching for the correct words.
 “What I meant is that whoever taught you to use guns did it, so you would know how to shoot whatever or whoever you would ever need to.”

 Right, that.
 My father didn’t teach me to shoot for fun or for sport.
 He drilled into me how to draw a .44 caliber colt in under a second to instantly shoot a thrown coin.
 Or a vital spot since that would be easier.
 Why else would he have made me learn how to quick-draw and how to be precise from the hip?
 And why did he teach me these things at all?